 How To Test Your Water.
-In Australia most of us take water for granted though not all of us are aware that water quality can vary from one location to the next.
-Water sourced from city reserves travels through many kilometers of plumbing which can sometimes be corroded or damaged causing contamination.
-Only when pipes burst are repaired or patched up.
+In Australia, most of us take water for granted though not all of us are aware that water quality can vary from one location to the next.
+Water sourced from city reserves travels through many kilometres of plumbing which can sometimes be corroded or damaged causing contamination.
+In many cases when pipes burst they are repaired or patched up.
 Old house plumbing is also an issue as lead was originally used to join pipes together and most of us don't look after our pluming until its too late.
-Country suburbs still reply on rain water tanks, wells and dams.
-Most of this water is not monitored which can be harmful to your health.
+Country suburbs still reply on rainwater tanks, wells and dams.
+Most of this water is not monitored, which can be harmful to your health.

 How To Test Your Water

-If you suspect that your water is not clean, the following points will help you determine the quality of your water.
-For those that rely on water from tanks, wells or dams, we suggest that you regularly test the quality of your water.
+If you suspect that your water is not clean, the following points will help you determine your water quality.
+For those that rely on water from tanks, wells or dams, we suggest that you regularly test your water quality.

-Inspecting the colour of your water is the easiest test for you to do.
-Simply fill several clean glasses of water from several locations within the property and compare with a glass of filtered of bottled water.
-Hold the glass in front of light and closely inspect to see if there is any difference in colour of if there is any sediment.
+Inspecting the colour, smell and taste of your water is one of the simplest tests to do.
+Fill several clean glasses of water from several locations within the property and compare with a glass of filtered of bottled water.
+Hold the glass in front of a light and closely inspect to see if there is any colour difference and if there is any sediment.

-If you see a difference between the bottled and tap water this is always the first sight of unhealthy water.
-An odd colour in can be caused by many contaminants including iron which changes in the presence of oxygen to yellow or red a sediment.
+If you see a difference between the bottled and tap water, this is always the first sign of water that should be tested.
+An odd colour can be caused by many contaminants including iron which changes in the presence of oxygen to yellow or red a sediment.

-- Iron Yellow or an colour may cause stains on laundry and fixtures, and may have a bitter taste.
+- Iron Yellow or colour may cause stains on laundry and fixtures and may have a bitter taste.

 - Manganese Causes black or purple color in water and may stain fixtures, and cause a bitter taste